kwoding/contact-service-test/doc/exercise1.md

 ```

 ## Description exercise
+1. Login with `admin`/`password` using the already-created `LoginRestClient` in this project.

-1. Create contacts by POSTing contacts using the already-created `ContactRestClient` in this project for:
+2. Create contacts by POSTing contacts using the already-created `ContactRestClient` for:

 - Contact with mandatory fields filled
 - Contact with all fields filled
 - Contact with some missing mandatory fields
 - Contact with all fields filled but invalid e-mail address

-2. Assert the status response code for each test
+3. Assert the status response code for each test